engsyst/ws_mvn/LB3.1.JAXWSClient/readme.md

 - In the search box type: *maven*
 - Double click on *Maven*
 - Select your client project in the *Base directory*
-- In the Goal field type: *jaxws:wsimport*
+- In the Goal field type: *clean jaxws:wsimport*
 - Press: *Run*
 **Note**: Clean the target directory before generating the artifact.